THE 2018 VINTAGE

-The 2018 Pinot Noirs remind us of the superb 2011s, but with a bit more structure and aging potential.
+The dark fruit intensity and freshness of the 2018 Pinot Noirs remind us of the superb 2011s, but with more structure and aging potential.
 2018 is an excellent year for both the impatient drinker and the collector.

 The winter of 2018 was a rollercoaster.
 December was very dry and significantly warmer than average.
 Then the weather gods changed their minds and January was wetter than average, although almost all the rain fell in one weather event on January 8-9.